apple/swift-protobuf/Documentation/RELEASING.md

       _Note:_ This uses that local copy of the podspec, but checks against the sources on github.

-   1. Publish the `SwiftProtobufFoundationCompat.podspec`:

-      ```
-      $ pod trunk push SwiftProtobufFoundationCompat.podspec
-      ```

-      _Note:_ This uses that local copy of `SwiftProtobufFoundationCompat.podspec`, but checks against the sources on github and the already published `SwiftProtobufCore.podspec`

    1. Publish the `SwiftProtobuf.podspec`:

       ```